Hilaire Belloc and G. K. Chesterton

 The French-English polemicist Hilaire Belloc and the English author G. K. Chesterton were lifelong friends, collaborators, and intellectual allies.
 The two were considered inseparable and complementary forces until Chesterton's death in 1936.
-By 1908, their friendship was so well-known and seen as so impenetrable that George Bernard Shaw described the two as the Chesterbelloc, a chimeric beast resembling a pantomime elephant composed of the two attached at the hip with the front legs of Belloc and the hind legs of Chesterton.
+The two were probably first introduced at some point in 1900, though the full circumstances in which they first met are somewhat obscure, including who introduced them.
+By 1908, their friendship was so impenetrable and their views so aligned that George Bernard Shaw described the two as one chimeric beast called the Chesterbelloc.
+The two debated and communed with many well-known literary authors of the period; the two were especially associated as the public intellectual opponents of Shaw and H. G. Wells.

-The two were first introduced at the Mont Blanc, a French restaurant then located in the London neighbourhood of Soho, probably sometime in 1900, though the full circumstances in which they first met are somewhat obscure, including who introduced them.
-The two lived a short distance across the Thames from each other and collaborated regularly for the first several years of the 20th century, with many of their publications at the time either coauthored together or dedicated to the other.
-When the two moved from London – Belloc to Sussex and Chesterton to Beaconsfield – they continued a strong relationship.
-During their careers they debated and communed with many well-known literary authors of the period; the two were especially associated as intellectual opponents of Shaw and H. G. Wells.
-The collaboration came to a close with the publication of The Hedge and the Horse in 1936 shortly before Chesterton's death the same year, marking over three decades of friendship and collaboration.
+Throughout their lives, the pair remained ideologically aligned as anti-imperialist and anti-modernist voices.
+Steadfast critics of capitalism and socialism, Belloc and Chesterton championed the emergent socioeconomic theory of distributism, which argues for the widespread ownership of the means of production rather than the distribution of wealth per se.
+The two are largely responsible for the development of distributism as a distinct form of political thought, which later became an important element of Catholic movements in the English-speaking world during the 20th century.
+Aside from their treatises, the two authored novels and political satires, typically with Belloc's prose and Chesterton's illustrations.
+The collaboration came to a close with the publication of The Hedge and the Horse in 1936 shortly before Chesterton's death, marking over three decades of friendship and collaboration.

 Belloc's influence on Chesterton is widely acknowledged by scholars, especially in Chesterton's political, economic, and spiritual formation.
-Belloc, a vocal Catholic, was a large part of Chesterton's ultimate conversion in 1922.
-While Chesterton's is generally considered to have been less influential to Belloc, he has been credited with shaping Belloc's philosophical style.
-Their contemporaries acknowledged them largely as inseparable and enjoyable both as guests and hosts, though generally Chesterton is seen as having been much more agreeable and kindhearted, whereas Belloc is viewed as confrontational and somewhat combative.
+Belloc, a trenchant Catholic, was a large part of Chesterton's ultimate conversion in 1922.
+While Chesterton is generally considered to have been less influential on Belloc, he has been credited with shaping Belloc's philosophical style and popularising Belloc's ideas with his softer public image.
+Their contemporaries acknowledged them largely as inseparable and enjoyable both as guests and hosts, though generally Chesterton is seen as having been much more agreeable and kindhearted, whereas Belloc is viewed as confrontational and somewhat combative, especially later in his life.
 Several modern and contemporary commenters have opined that Belloc was an overall negative influence on Chesterton and accused both of antisemitism, though both strongly rejected the allegations and publicly attacked anti-Jewish legislation in pre-war Nazi Germany.